 - Ensure that your students (and you) are clear about the expected outcomes of this task and you have predicted the kinds of task responses that students will produce.

 - Allow sufficient time for students to complete the group activities.
-You may need to cut down on content to allow students discussion and collaborative time.
+You may need to cut down on content (or consider a Flipped classroom model) to allow discussion and collaborative time.
 You should also give students time to share their work with the class.

 - Dividing your students into groups will depend on your cohort.
 Whichever method you choose, you’ll need to monitor groups carefully and be available to group members in case there are issues.

 - Advising students to each choose a team role (whether determined by the group or through a standard model, e.g. Belbin’s Team Roles) may be a useful way of helping students to talk about their preferences and to be confident about their contribution to their team.

 - Be a facilitator rather than a director.
 Some students may find it more difficult to integrate within a group or know how to contribute.
 You therefore need to ‘monitor’ groups and model inclusive group work practices for all students.
 Consider whether group work is essential to achieve the outcomes, or whether you will permit individuals to work alone.

 - Consider in advance how you will mitigate against the burden of work falling to one or two individuals if other group member(s) fall ill or drop out, particularly if group work is to be summatively assessed.